westorm-alt/twitter-monitor/README.md

 - Have at least a Twitter Developer Account with the [Essential](https://developer.twitter.com/en/portal/petition/essential/basic-info) Access (minimum package).
 - Read the guide [here](https://developer.twitter.com/en/docs/projects/overview) on how to start and create a project.
 - Clone or download the repository first, open your editor and input the following command.
+- With just the Essential Access, if you run it for every minute for a day you would parse 1440 tweets.
+The maximum you can parse is 500K per month (then it will reset).
+If you run one instance for one account you will parse as much as 43200 tweets per month.
 ```
 npm install
 ```